 Stove-Top Chicken and Vegetable Noodle Soup

-- 2 TB butter or olive oil or ghee
+- 1 TB butter (olive oil or ghee also work)

 - 1 cup chopped yellow onion